 So Massage Chairs Work

-This gives you the option of getting the benefits of a massage exactly when you need them.
+This gives you the option of getting the benefits of a body massage exactly when you need them.

 Summary: Provided that you use the massage chair correctly they can work wonders to improve your quality of life.